FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 Iran were collectively referred to as "Turkman (Turcoman)", sometimes

 Türkmânî.
-This distinction helped to avoid confusion between this eastern dialect group of Western Oghuz and the Balkan dialects, as well
+This distinction helped to avoid confusion between the eastern dialect group of Western Oghuz and the Balkan dialects, as well

 as its easternmost dialect, the Istanbul dialect, which belong to the western dialect group of Western